TRANSLATION BUREAU

 Before your visit:

-Once you meet your police/migration officer (who will be with you during this entire step), you will pass through a bailiff who checks your passport, asks to take out all metal objects and may visually check your luggage for security purposes.
+Once you meet your police/migration officer (who will be with you during this entire step), you will pass through a bailiff who checks your passport, asks to take out all metal objects and may visually check your bags for security purposes.

 There are two ways what can happen next: